Kronos-Integration/endpoint/README.md

 **Extends ReceiveEndpoint**

-Receive Endpoint acting as a default endpoints
+Receive Endpoint acting as a default endpoints.

 ### isDefault